NubeDev/thing-it-device-bacnet/README.md

 and/or hardware may be required to ensure broadcasts from the BACnet devices can be seen by the [thing-it] Gateway and vice versa.

+### Configuring Devices and Actors

+Use the configuration portal at [www.thing-it.com](http://www.thing-it.com) to create a BACnet device.
+You need to know either

+* the IP address or
+* the BACnet device id

+of the device to connect with it.
+Once your device is connected, you can add actors for BACnet objects or complex higher level objects in the configuration as shown in the UI examples above.

 ## Where to go from here ...